Battle of Versinikia: Battle

 Development of the battle of Versinikia.

 The Byzantine army marched to the north, but did not try to take back Mesembria.
 On 4 May, a solar eclipse frightened the Byzantine soldiers, damaging their morale.
 They encamped in the vicinity of Adrianople, where the army plundered local settlements.
 In May, Khan Krum also went to Adrianople.
 In June both armies set their camps close to each other near the small fortress of Versinikia to the north of Adrianople.
 John Skylitzes, in Synopsis Historian, stated that the Byzantine army was 10 times larger than the Bulgarian hosts.
 As a result, the Bulgarians adopted a defensive position.
 Despite their numerical advantage and greater logistical resources, the Byzantine army did not engage the enemy.
 Both armies waited for thirteen days in the Thracian summer.
 Eventually, the Byzantine commanders decided to go on the offensive.
-Some commanders advocated for an attack, and on the 22th of June the strategos of Macedonia, named John Aplakes, addressed Michael and said, "How much are we going to wait and die?
+Some commanders advocated for an attack, and on 22 June the strategos of Macedonia, named John Aplakes, addressed Michael and said, "How much are we going to wait and die?
 I will attack first in the name of God and you will follow me bravely.
 And victory shall be ours because we are ten times more than them [the Bulgarians]."